Helping Johnny Make Sense of Privacy Policies with LLMs: Related Work

-To counter the informational unfairness, several transparency-enhancing technologies (TETs) have been proposed. \new{Although semi-automated approaches exist to assess privacy policies~\cite{wilson2016demystifying,wilson2018analyzing,gebauer2023human}, our tool also targets users without any expertise in privacy.
-Hence, we focus on automatic analysis of privacy policies.}
+To counter the informational unfairness in privacy policies, several transparency-enhancing technologies have been proposed.
+In contrast to \textit{semi}-automated approaches to assess privacy policies~\cite{wilson2016demystifying,wilson2018analyzing,gebauer2023human}, our tool also targets users without any expertise in privacy.
+Hence, we focus on automatic analysis of privacy policies.